Azure/PSRule.Rules.Azure/docs/en/rules/Azure.NSG.DenyAllInbound.md

 ## RECOMMENDATION

-Consider using a higher priority number for deny all rules to allow permitted traffic rules to be added.
+Consider using a higher priority number for deny all rules to allow permitted traffic rules to be added and processed first.
 Consider enabling Flow Logs on all critical subnets in your subscription as an auditability and security best practice.

 ## EXAMPLES